oracle/graal/docs/reference-manual/java-on-truffle/README.md

 - have an improved isolation of the host Java VM and the Java program running on Truffle, so you can run less trusted guest code.
 - run in the context of a native executable while still allowing dynamically-loaded bytecodes.

-Java on Truffle is an experimental technology in GraalVM, but already passes the Java Compatibility Kit (JCK or TCK for Java SE).
+Java on Truffle passes the Java Compatibility Kit (JCK or TCK for Java SE).

 ## Install Java on Truffle